The Boys (1998 film)

 The Boys is a 1998 Australian drama film directed by Rowan Woods.
 The screenplay by Stephen Sewell is based on the play by Gordon Graham, with Graham influenced by the 1986 murder of Anita Cobby, with the play first performed by Griffin Theatre Company under the direction of Alex Galeazzi.

 Plot

-After serving time in prison for an assault on a liquor store employee, Brett Sprague is released from prison and returns home to his two brothers and his and their girlfriends, mother and stepfather.
+After serving time in prison for an assault on a liquor store employee, Brett Sprague is released from prison and returns home to his two brothers and their girlfriends, mother and stepfather.
 Things have changed, and as Brett begins to drink his way through the day, he regains his "top-dog" position one argument at a time.
 This power trip gets Brett and his brothers united in rage against their girlfriends and mother, and they are involved in a heinous crime.
 The aftermath of the night unfolds through the story with flashforwards.